 Cruising for the first time can be an overwhelming experience.
-I tried my first cruise recently, and whilst the trip itself was a dream come true, figuring things out was a steep learning curve.
+I tried my first cruise recently, and while the trip itself was a dream come true, figuring things out was a steep learning curve.
 Here are a few of my top tips for first time cruisers, from planning the trip to knowing what to pack…

 Pick the Right Cruise

 Whilst it’s tempting to browse the sales and book the cheapest cruise you can find, this may land you on something you hate.
 So do your research thoroughly before you book, and find the right cruise for you.

 There’s no point booking a cruise that’s not going to any destinations you fancy, so check the itinerary first.
 Don’t forget to check the weather for when you’ll be travelling too; hurricane season in the Bahamas can mean uncomfortable choppy seas!

 Also research the cruise company and the ship itself.
 What’s their main target audience?
 You don’t want to book onto a family ship if you’re a group of single 20-somethings, and likewise an 18-30s cruise might not suit if you’re hoping for a more formal experience.
 Do your research and find the cruise that works for your travel style.

 Often, the quoted price of a cruise isn’t the total one – even on an all inclusive cruise.
 So find out exactly what’s included before you work out the final price.
 Remember to consider the travel costs of getting to and from port, tips (which may be added automatically), WiFi, speciality dining, excursions, drinks, and treats on board like spa treatments.